Iwaslazkis/stag-escapades/src/client/script.md

 Ok so that didn't work

 #hopeful
-But don't worry I have another idea
+But don't worry, if you solve another puzzle, I'll probably think of another idea!

+#happyish
+Riddle Cubes like me think more creatively while people solve puzzles

+#PUZZLE: Hieroglyph

+#ACT: room 2

 #Encouraging
-Here go through this door and I'll tell you about it

-#ACT: room 2
+After looking through the knowledge of the worlds once more I have a new plan!

 #Happy
-After looking through the knowledge of the worlds once more I have a new plan

-#Happy
 I found a small balloon repair shop just over that way

+#Picture: repairshop

 #Happy
 Now let's head inside and repair Puzzloonie